stratum-mining/stratumprotocol.org/src/getting-started.md

 This document aims to assist users in deploying the SRI software stack efficiently.
 Stratum v2 as a protocol is flexible, and allows users to run multiple different configurations.

 There are 4 possible configurations for SV2 deployments:
-- **Config A**: SV2 firmware with Job Declaration Protocol
+- **Config A**: SV1 firmware with Job Declaration Protocol
-- **Config B**: SV2 firmware without Job Declaration Protocol
+- **Config B**: SV2 firmware with Job Declaration Protocol
 - **Config C**: SV1 firmware without Job Declaration Protocol
-- **Config D**: SV1 firmware with Job Declaration Protocol
+- **Config D**: SV2 firmware without Job Declaration Protocol

 The Job Declaration Protocol allows miners to construct their own block templates.

-We are going to focus on Configs C and D, because most of the mining industry today still uses SV1 firmware.
+We are going to focus on Configs A and C, because most of the mining industry today still uses SV1 firmware.

 The SRI community is hosting a Pool, Template Provider (TP) and Job Declarator Server (JDS) to aid testing on the miner side.